poquirion/hpc-genomics-workflow/_episodes/06-automation.md

 https://docs.computecanada.ca/wiki/Storage_and_file_management

-The luster file system have huge throughput, mush faster than any SSD, if a thousand jobs are opening a big file at the same time and load that file into memory, it will have no problem doing so.
-However, bioinfo tools are often opening and closing small file at a large rate and doing other operation that can put a lot of load on the luster file system.
-We often have whole cluster that are _jammed_ or rendered unusable for hours by bioinformatic master students not following basic IO strategy.
+The luster file system have huge throughput, mush faster than any SSD.
+They archive that speed by having multiple copy of the data distributed over many physical hard drive.
+However, bioinfo tools are often opening and closing file at a fast rate and doing other operation that can put a lot of load on the luster file system.
+We often have whole cluster that are _jammed_ or rendered unusable for hours by bioinformatic ~~master students~~ researcher not following basic IO strategy.

 <object data="../img/good_practices.pdf" type="application/pdf" width="700px" height="700px">